smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   Fails: R version 3.4.0 (2017-04-21) -- "You Stupid Darkness"/This is INLA 0.0-1485844051, dated 2017-01-31 (09:14:12+0300).
 * Re-instsall SEER test data, add SQL Server SEER test data
 * Test study completion code
-* Works on 3.4.2; SEER data has brough up an issue with character adjacency column being cast to INTEGER Fix to integer areaIds in adjcency matrix
+* Works on 3.4.2; SEER data has brought up an issue with character adjacency column being cast to INTEGER Fix to integer areaIds in adjcency matrix
 * RIF meeting
 * Do not map stuudies with errors (generates errors in the middleware)